-Solar Plant Revegetation area
+Solar plant revegetation area

-Overall the Nyngan Solar Plant Revegetation area has not fared well since planting in July 2017.
-The estimated survival rate of the over 2000 tubestock planted remains at approximately 10%.
-The survival rate is similar to the rate seen in the first annual monitoring survey in 2018, indicating that there has not been significant further loss of plants over this period.
+The estimated survival rate of the planted tubestock has declined since last year and survival rate is thought to be less than 10%.
 Plants that have survived appear to be the hardier Eucalyptus species and shrub species such as Acacia species and Bursaria spinosa.
 The soil was very dry and the prolonged dry weather conditions of the past twelve months have not been conducive to replacement plantings.
-Jute-matting and tree guards have recently been installed around surviving trees and shrubs on the site which has likely contributed a cessation of mortality of tubestock and recovery in plant condition.
+Jute-matting and tree guards were no longer present around surviving trees and shrubs on the site and may have disintegrated due to the combination of sun, heat, and wind.
+This may have contributed to mortality of tubestock over the past 12 months.
 Additional planting may be necessary but should not be conducted until rainfall returns to average or above average conditions.

-The diversity of natural regeneration of native grasses and forbs observed in year 1 has declined, likely in response to dry conditions, but remains at a moderate level.
+The diversity of natural regeneration of native grasses and forbs observed in Year 3 has declined since Year 2, likely in response to dry conditions, but remains at a moderate level.
 The high diversity of native species previously recorded in the groundcover is likely to return with once dry conditions subside.